Digital Strategy Force tutorial on using internal linking to strengthen AI search signals and topical authority

 Use natural, varied anchor text that describes the target page's content in the context of the linking page's topic.
 If you are writing about content optimization and linking to your schema markup guide, the anchor text should be something like 'implementing schema markup to signal topic relevance' rather than just 'schema markup.'
 The surrounding sentence provides additional context that AI models use to understand the relationship.

 Avoid over-optimizing anchor text with exact-match keywords.
 AI models are sophisticated enough to understand semantic variations, and repetitive exact-match anchors can appear manipulative.
 Aim for natural language descriptions that a human editor would use when recommending related reading to a colleague.
+For additional perspective, see What Is Technical SEO and Why Does It Matter in 2026?.

 Internal Linking Health Metrics